 This collection traces the training and employment of an early electrical engineer.
 It includes 4 manuals filled with Berger's lab training at Stevens and G.E., a lecture notebook, two business correspondence scrapbooks, an industrial power data reference book, and a group of G.E. technical newsletters.

-This collection includes E.R.
-Beers's business records, his collection of Edison trivia, and correspondence between Beers and General Electric (1909-1922).
+The collection documents E.R.
+Beers's business records, his personal collection of Edison trivia, and correspondence between Beers and General Electric (1909-1922).

 Copies of dissertations formerly deposited in the Division of Electricity, National Museum of American History.
 It is an active series, as new dissertations may be added.